 Proper hardware validation and stress tests before mass production can save millions of dollars on recalls and redesigns.
-In this application note Moku:Go’s Logic Analyzer/Pattern Generator will be utilized to validate a digital 4-bit adder by toggling inputs and recording the corresponding outputs.
-Furthermore, the clock rate will be varied to stress test the hardware with increasing clock frequencies giving the user insight on failures.
+In this application note, the Moku:Go Logic Analyzer/Pattern Generator will be utilized to validate a digital 4-bit adder by toggling inputs and recording the corresponding outputs.
+Furthermore, the clock rate will be varied to stress test the hardware with increasing clock frequencies giving the user insight into failures.

 The 4-bit adder was constructed with four full 1-bit adder circuits.
-Each adder contains two data inputs An and Bn, and one carry input Cin.
-After the logic operations, it produces the sum of its input Sn, and carry output Cout .
+Each adder contains two data inputs An and Bn, and one carries input Cin.
+After the logic operations, it produces the sum of its input Sn, and carries output Cout .
 For the logic gates, three off-the-shelf logic integrated circuits (ICs) 74LS86, 74LS08, and 74LS32 were used for XOR, AND, OR gates.
-The detailed layout for the logic ICs and wire connection between logic gates can be found in Figure 1 (a) and (b), respectively.
+The detailed layout for the logic ICs and wire connection between logic gates can be found in Figures 1 (a) and (b), respectively.

 Figure 1: (a) The logic ICs that were used as AND, XOR, and OR gates. (b) Logic to build a 1-bit full adder.

 The 4-bit adder circuit was built by connecting the Cout port from the less significant digit adder to the Cin of the next significant digit.
 Cin for the least significant digit was left as constant low.
 Cout for the most significant adder (C3) was used to represent the most significant digit for the entire system.
 The 4-bit adder took two 4-bit numbers via ports A0-3, B0-3, and provided the result on pin S0-3.
 When both of the inputs were set to 0b1111, C3 would be high.
 Otherwise, it remained in the low state.
 Figure 2 shows the schematic (a), and the actual circuit that was built on a breadboard.